gradle/native-platform/readme.md

 ## Building

 You will need to use the Gradle wrapper.
-Just run `gradlew` in the root directory.
+Just run `gradlew` in the root of the source repo.

 ### Ubuntu